A silent protest in Love Park, downtown Philadelphia orchestrated by

 But I heard most of what everything they said.
-A few
+A few lines in

-couldn’t take his eyes off the body.
+his eyes off the body.

 "Something about this doesn’t feel right.
 I’m going to sit this one out, guys."
 "Com’on man… he’s already dead."

 There were a billion little quips I heard today.
-Some
+Some broke my heart.

-white couple who wanted to take a picture under the statue.
+wanted to take a picture under the statue.

-The older gentleman: “Why do they have to always have to shove
+The older gentleman: “Why do they have to always have to shove their

-honey.
 They don’t have anything better to do.”

 One woman even stepped over the body to get her picture.
-But
+But as luck

 There was a guy who yelled at us… “We need more dead like them.
 Yay for the white man!”